Jack (given name): Frequency

 In several English-speaking countries, Jack has become increasingly used as a formal name, rather than being a mere nickname as it traditionally has been.
 In its own right, it is now more popular than John, James, and Jacob.
-In recent years, Jack has been the most common given name for boys in the United Kingdom, Ireland, and Australia, and has grown in popularity in the United States.
+In recent years, Jack has been the most common given name for boys in the United Kingdom, Ireland, and Australia, and has grown in popularity in the United States and Canada.

-John–from which Jack was often derived—was, along with William, the most frequent male name throughout the 19th century and in the first half of the 20th century.
+John —from which Jack was originally derived— was, along with William, the most frequent male name throughout the 19th century and in the first half of the 20th century.
 Jack appeared on the lists of the most frequently used male-baby names in the UK for 2003–2007.

 In 2014, Jack was again the most popular name for baby boys in Ireland.

 In 2008, 2009, 2010, and 2013, Jack was the most common name given to boys in Australia.

 According to the United States Census of 1990, Jack is an uncommon American name, the given name for 0.315% of the male population and 0.001% of the female population.
 However, the frequency of Jack as a baby name has steadily increased from the 160–170 rank prior to 1991 to a rank of 35 in 2006.

+In 2022, it was the tenth most common name given to boys in Canada.

 Jock is a common diminutive of the name John in Scotland.